Explore Mauritius further with a stay in the island's lush interior with its waterfalls and mountains, before relaxing at a boutique beach hotel.

 Upon arrival in Mauritius you be met by our representatives and taken to your driver for the private road transfer to the Chamarel Mountains, a journey that should take just over an hour.

-Settle into the charming Lakaz Chamarel, your home for the next 3 nights.
+Settle into the charming Lakaz Chamarel, your home for the next three nights.
 Flight times vary but you should have time today for an afternoon at leisure, exploring the grounds of the hotel and surrounding mountains with a short walk.

 One of the highlights of Lakaz Chamarel is its fantastic location surrounded by the beautiful scenery of Black River Gorges National Park.